 Variable Definition {A.B.C.D.} Specifies the agent-ip address (IPv4).
+Note: For Segmented Management Instance interfaces, you must configure the agent-ip address to the IP address of the Segmented Management Instance interface on which datagrams egress.

 Configuring an sFlow Collector